arabog/ALX_T_Notes/wk1/day4/Readme.md

 **Size** &emsp; The size of the file in bytes.
 **Group** &emsp;  The name of the group that has file permissions in addition to the file's owner.
 **Owner** &emsp; The name of the user who owns the file.
 **File Permissions** &emsp; A representation of the file's access permissions.
 The first character is the type of file.
-A "-" indicates a regular (ordinary) file.
-A "d" indicates a directory.
-The second set of three characters represent the read, write, and execution rights of the file's owner.
+A **"-"** indicates a regular (ordinary) file.
+A **"d"** indicates a directory.
+The second set of three characters represent the **rwx, read, write, and execution** rights of the file's owner.
 The next three represent the rights of the file's group, and the final three represent the rights granted to everybody else.

 ### less
-less is a program that lets us view text files.
+**less** is a program that lets us view text files.
 This is very handy since many of the files used to control and configure Linux are human readable.

 ![l11](l11.png?raw=true "l11")

 ### What is "text"?